MananKanani5/blogit/README.md

 - Format your content with the integrated Quill.js editor.
 - View and edit existing blog posts.

+## Future Updates

+1. Direct image uploading rather than using an image URL.
+2. Comment functionality for blog posts.
+3. Additional features like read time estimation, a progress bar for blog posts, and dark mode.

 ## Author

 Developed by [Manan Kanani](https://manankanani.in)